Sneha0329/Turtle-Crossing-Capstone/README.md

 # python main.py

-Use the up arrow key to control the turtle try to complete the levels.
+Use the up arrow key to control the turtle and try to complete the levels.

 # Features